lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ### Numbered List

-To create a numbered list, you can use any numbers, but for consistency its best to just use all 1's and the rendering process will take care of sequencing the numbers correctly for you.
+To create a numbered list, you can use any numbers, but for consistency it's best to just use all 1's and the rendering process will take care of sequencing the numbers correctly for you.
 The numbers are rendered in ascending order sequentially.
 For increased  readability in markdown, you can increment your list numbers manually.

 ```md